Zabir-A/Background-Remover-V2/README.md

 ```
 docker run -d -p <host-port>:<container-port> --name <your-arm-container-name> <your-arm-image-name>
 ```
-# Windows Installation & Usage (Lazy Way - Not Recommended)
+# Windows Installation & Usage (Not Recommended)

-I have included a packaged executable version of the application for those that don't want to go through all that, and just want to test it.
+There's a packaged executable version of the application for those that don't want to go through all that, and just want to test it (for fun).

-Obviously, this is not how the Web Application should be installed or run, but it works, so use it at your own risk.
+Obviously, this is not how any Web Application (in development) should be installed or run, but "it just works", so use it at your own risk.

 ## Downloading the packaged application (BgRmvr.exe):